The Joe Rogan Experience: Insensitive language and removed episodes

 In February 2022, singer India Arie shared a compilation of Rogan saying the racial slur nigger on The Joe Rogan Experience on Instagram.
 Rogan apologized, calling his past language "regretful and shameful" while also saying that the clips were taken out of context and he only quoted the slur to discuss its use by others.
 The footage in question was first published by the political action committee (PAC) PatriotTakes, an affiliate of the liberal PAC MeidasTouch.
-This resulted in allegations of a defamation attempt by MeidasTouch, which MeidasTouch representatives denied in an interview with Barstool Sports founder David Portnoy.
+This resulted in allegations of a defamation attempt by MeidasTouch, which MeidasTouch representatives denied in an interview with Barstool Sports founder Dave Portnoy.
 Rogan described the video compilation as a "political hit job".
 A number of UFC fighters defended Rogan.

 Spotify refused to carry 42 episodes of the podcast when it acquired the exclusive rights.
 Spotify said it spoke to Rogan about his "history of using some racially insensitive language", and was reported to have written (in an internal memo) that Rogan selected 70 episodes which were removed on February 4, 2022, all of which pre-date the COVID-19 pandemic.

 India Arie complained about the "Fraction of a penny" royalties Spotify was paying to musicians in comparison to the $100 million Rogan had received for his exclusivity agreement with Spotify.
 Spotify later said in an internal memo it would be committing $100 million to create and promote audio from creators from historically marginalized groups.

 Reception

-The podcast has been described by Slate magazine as "an important node of the intellectual dark web"..
+The podcast has been described by Slate magazine as "an important node of the intellectual dark web".
 In an article for National Review, Theodore Kupfer wrote that the podcast, hosted by "A weed-smoking DMT-obsessive whose most cherished political cause is the quest to end male circumcision", has become "one of the last bastions for civil discussion in contemporary America".

 In August 2010, nine months after its launch, The Joe Rogan Experience entered the list of Top 100 podcasts on iTunes.
 In 2017 and 2018, the podcast was Apple's second-most-downloaded podcast.